preludeorg/community/docs/operator/advanced/listeners.md

 It is possible to extend Operator to have custom listeners.
 This example shows how to add a very simple HTTP server endpoint using the available express library.

-#### Example: Save this plugin as HTTP.js and add it to your workspace plugin directory
+#### Example: Save this plugin as HTTP.js inside an HTTP directory in your workspace plugin directory

-A plugin javascript file.
+A plugin javascript file:

 ```javascript
 const PLUGIN_NAME = 'HTTP';